uvacw/teachteacher-python/day4/exercises-1/exercise-1.md

 Techniques you can try out include:

 a.  lowercasing

 b.  tokenization

 c.  stopword removal

 d.  stemming and/or lemmatizing)

-To use tokenization and stemming `spacy`, you need to install `spacy` and the language model.
+If you want to tokenize and stem your data using `spacy`, you need to install `spacy` and the language model.
 Run the following in the your terminal environment:

 ```bash
 pip3 install spacy